pingidentity/pingidentity-devops-getting-started/docs/reference/HelmBasics.md

 **Helm Templates** - Go Template versions of Kubernetes YAML files.
 These templates enable the manifest creation to be parameterized.

 **Values and values.yaml** - A value is the setting you pass to a Helm chart from which the templates produce the manifests you want.
 Values can be passed individually on the command line, but more commonly they are collected and defined in a file named **values.yaml**.
-For example, if this file conained only this entry, the resulting Kubernetes manifest file would be over 200 lines long.
+For example, if this file contained only this entry, the resulting Kubernetes manifest file would be over 200 lines long.

   ```yaml